ondat/documentation/docs/install/GCP/google-kubernetes-engine-gke.md

 The minimum cluster requirements for a **non-production installation** of ondat are as follows:

-* Linux with a 64-bit architecture
+* Linux with a 64-bit architecture.
-* 2 vCPU and 8GB of memory
+* 2 vCPU and 4GB of RAM per node.
-* 3 worker nodes in the cluster and sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster
+* 3 worker nodes in the cluster and sufficient [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions to deploy and manage applications in the cluster.
 * Make sure your GKE cluster uses [`ubuntu_containerd`](https://cloud.google.com/kubernetes-engine/docs/concepts/node-images#ubuntu) as the default node operating system.
 This node operating system image has the required kernel modules available for Ondat to run successfully.

 For a comprehensive list of prerequisites and how to build a **production installation** of Ondat please refer to [Ondat Prerequisites](https://docs.ondat.io/docs/prerequisites/)